Samosa step-by-step recipe with photos.

 A samosa is usually deep-fried; however, it can be baked or air-fried too.
-For deep frying, follow this samosa recipe and see the tips below.
-To bake or air fry them, follow this samosa recipe until shaping.
+For deep frying, follow this recipe and see the tips below.
+To bake or air fry them, follow this recipe until shaping.
 For baking instructions, see the FAQ section below.

 Air frying the samosa is a great option if you are avoiding deep frying.
-I prefer air frying the samosa over baking them as they are the closest to the deep-fried ones.
+I prefer air frying them over baking them as they are the closest to the deep-fried ones.
 The air fryer gives a flaky and crispy crust just like the deep-fried ones.

-To air fry the samosa, preheat the air fryer at 200℃ (or 400°F) for 2 minutes.
+To air fry, preheat the air fryer at 200 C (or 400 F) for 2 minutes.
 Brush the samosa with oil making sure all the sides are coated well.
 Air fry for 12-15 minutes flipping at around 7 minutes.

-Brush all sides of the samosa with oil and place in air fryer basket
+Brush all sides with oil and place in air fryer basket

 Air fry as mentioned above

 Crispy and flaky air fryer samosa

 A perfect samosa should have a flaky and crisp outer crust that is free from any blisters with a spicy and flavourful filling.
-Read on for the tips and follow my samosa recipe to make perfect and delicious samosa.
+Read on for the tips and follow my recipe to make perfect and delicious samosas at home.

 For 2 cups of flour, I use around ¼ cup of ghee and just under ½ cup of water.
 These measurements are perfect to get crispy and flaky samosa.
 For this dough, 500 grams of potato is sufficient to make the filling.
 This recipe makes 12 samosas.

 Do not cut down on the ghee or oil in the dough.
-With less fat, you will get dry and hard samosa.
+With less fat, you will get dry and hard samosas.
 At the same time, do not add too much fat or you will end up with a lot of cracks on the crust.
 The measurement I have given makes a perfectly flaky crust that does not have any cracks (the dough can have roughly up to 10-12% fat so measure accordingly).